gnazarey/nazbot_101010/README.md

 # nazbot_101010
-This is the repositor for all of the code for the Nazbot 101010 Project
+This is the repository for all of the code for the Nazbot 101010 Project